 We’ll connect with friends from elementary school in Facebook.
 We’ll reciprocate a Follow in Twitter (unless you are a teeth whitening spammer).
-But when it comes to LinkedIn, everybody has their own rules.
+But when it comes to LinkedIn invitations, everybody has their own rules.

 Admit it.
-You’ve received this generic LinkedIn invitation from somebody you don’t know:
+You’ve received generic LinkedIn invitations and requests from connections you don’t know like this:

 I’d like to add you to my professional network on LinkedIn. – John